-It is important for you to complete the FAFSA annually to ensure your eligibility is calculated for federal loan, grant, and Work-Study programs before you borrow from an alternative loan program.
-You as the borrow may qualify for Federal student financial assistance under the Title IV Financial Aid program.
+It is important for students to complete the FAFSA annually to ensure their eligibility is calculated for federal loan, grant, and Work-Study programs before borrowing from an alternative loan program.
+The student borrower may qualify for federal student financial assistance under the Title IV Financial Aid programs.
 Please see the loans page for a comprehensive listing of loan opportunities available to students and parents.

 Please note that in accordance with the Truth in Lending Act, the borrower shall have the right to accept the terms of the loan at any time within 30 calendar days (or such longer period as the private educational lender may provide) following the date on which the application for the private education loan is approved and the borrower receives the disclosure documents required under this subsection for the loan.

 Please visit our Alternative Loan FAST Choice page by clicking the button below.
 While there, you will have the option to learn more about alternative loans, view our historical lender list from the previous academic year, compare loan options, and apply for a private loan.